ankraft/ACME-oneM2M-CSE-mkdocs/docs/home/Supported.md

 **Resource Announcements**

-:	Announcements of resources are supported via the Mcc reference point.
+:	Announcements of resources are supported via the Mcc and Mcc' reference points.
 	Resources are announced under a CSEBaseAnnc resource on the target CSE (R4 feature).
 	Bi-directional update and attribute syncronization is supported as well.